ryanstout/blog_kit/README.md

 Rails 2.3.x (Rails 3 support coming soon)

-- Ultraviolet (and its deps)
 - Will_Paginate

+Optional:

+- Ultraviolet (and its deps, for code highlighting)
-- BlueCloth 2
+- BlueCloth 2 (for markdown)

 Code Highlighting Example